The Crash Course on Emotions We All Missed in Kindergarten

 The Body Types (8, 9, 1): Anger Deniers

-Body types live in their gut but disconnect from the very emotion that lives there—anger.
+Body types live in their gut but disconnect from the very emotion that lives there: anger.
 They either over-express it (8s), under-express it (9s), or redirect it into “justified criticism” (1s).

 The childhood message they missed: Anger is information, not a character flaw.
+(Learn more about how each type behaves under stress.)

 The Heart Types (2, 3, 4): Shame Shapeshifters

 Heart types are supposedly the “emotional ones,” but they’re actually the worst at processing shame.
-They either deny their own needs (2s), postpone feelings for productivity (3s), or get so lost in emotional intensity they miss the actual message (4s).
+They deny their own needs (2s), postpone feelings for productivity (3s), or get so lost in emotional intensity they miss the actual message (4s).

 The childhood message they missed: Shame points to where you’re out of alignment, not who you are.